 The cabin holds up to 6 people.
-The master bedroom has a queen bed, the 2nd bedroom has a twin daybed with a twin trundle, and there is a queen hide-a-bed in the living room.
+The master bedroom has a queen bed, with a twin trundle below, the 2nd bedroom has a full bed, and there is a queen hide-a-bed in the living room.
 There is also a twin blow up mattress as an optional bed.
 The loaner vehicle provided with the cabin has seats for 5.
 All of that being said, the ideal number of guests is 2-4.

 Is there TV/phone/internet available at the cabin?

 No, no, yes.
 There is no Television, although a small TV is provided to watch videos on.
 There is no phone.
 However, wireless internet is provided (with a password).
 The internet is via satellite, and is somewhat limited, but it will work to check your email and such.
 It is not designed for streaming videos, or downloading lots of pictures, or even using Skype.
 If you try to use it for any of these activities, it will not work well, and eventually shut itself down.
 Please use the internet responsibly.

 There is a public pay phone at the Landing.
 It does not take coins, you will need a calling card.
 Calling cards may be purchased at the store at the North Cascades Lodge at Stehekin.

 No. You should bring your own toiletries.